 Art Styles Through the Ages

-Develop your eye for and your understanding of painting, sculpture, and architecture—and build a foundation in the history of art.
-This course celebrates prehistoric cave paintings; Egypt’s pharaohs’ art of death and the afterlife; philosophical China in writing and painting; classical Greek art, a model for all time; and Roman art and architecture, rulers of the known world.
-Next, develop a greater awareness of the divine in art of the world’s religions: early Christian art, Jewish symbolic art, and the infinite in design and pattern in Islamic art; creatures in Romanesque art; and the impassioned engineering and building in Gothic cathedrals.
-Then, focus on the illusion of reality and new artistic devices in Italian early and High Renaissance, and meet Leonardo, Michelangelo, and Titian.
-Study fantastic art in northern Europe in the age of the Protestant Reformation, and learn of Bruegel and Bosch.
-Experience the drama, psychology, and kingship in artwork by baroque masters of the 17th century, and encounter Caravaggio, Rembrandt, and Vermeer.
-Next, study the art of two revolutions: 18th- and 19th-century neoclassicism and romanticism and discover David and Goya.
-Then, visit 19th-century impressionism and postimpressionism; see Monet, van Gogh, and Munch.
+Develop your eye for and your understanding of painting, sculpture, and architecture by building a foundation in the history of art.
+This course celebrates prehistoric cave paintings, Egypt’s Pharaohs’ art of death and the afterlife, philosophical China in writing and painting, classical Greek art, and Roman art and architecture.
+Next, develop a greater awareness of the divine in the art of the world’s religions: early Christian art, Jewish symbolic art, and the infinite in design and pattern in Islamic art; creatures in Romanesque art; and the impassioned engineering and building in Gothic cathedrals.
+Then focus on the illusion of reality and new artistic devices found in Italian early and High Renaissance through the work of Leonardo, Michelangelo, and Titian.
+Study fantastic art in Northern Europe in the age of the Protestant Reformation and learn of Brueghel and Bosch.
+Experience the drama, psychology, and kinship in artwork by baroque masters of the 17th century and encounter Caravaggio, Rembrandt, and Vermeer.
+Next, study the art of two revolutions: 18th- and 19th-century neoclassicism and Romanticism and discover David and Goya.
+Then visit 19th-century Impressionism and Postimpressionism via Monet, van Gogh, and Munch.
 Finally, tackle crucial issues in the 20th century: skyscrapers, cubism, futurism, surrealism, African-American art, feminist art, pop art, and the Vietnam Veterans Memorial, taking note of Picasso, Jacob Lawrence, Andy Warhol, Frida Kahlo, and Maya Lin.
-A visit to the Museum of Modern Art is planned.
+No grades issued.

 You'll Walk Away with